florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 ==== Portable <design_portable>
 // This includes goals: hardware-independent, platform-independent Originally Wasm was designed for fast and safe code execution on a client's web browser@bringing-the-web-up-to-speed.
-This means that a variety of web browsers, all running on different platforms and architectures from desktop computers, mobile devices and even embedded devices, have to be able to run Wasm code.
+This means that a variety of web browsers, all running on different platforms and architectures.
+Various devices such as desktop computers, mobile devices and even embedded devices have to be able to run Wasm code.

 Thus Wasm was designed to be able to be portable for various target platforms and architectures@spec.
 It does this by defining only the most basic types and instructions necessary to act as a compilation target.